 Tilting toward the mainland

-The research shows that Catalina has sunk each decade for more than a million years by at least eight millimeters – about the height of four nickels.
+The research shows that Catalina has sunk each decade for more than a million years by at least two millimeters – about the height of a nickel.
 But it is also tilting ever so slightly toward the mainland, making the island’s underwater cliffs steeper and steeper over time.

 The process is gradually raising the odds that chunks of cliff will fall in submarine landslides, which the new research reveals have occurred in Catalina’s past.

-These events interest scientists because in some cases the rapid movement of seafloor sediments and rocks can cause tsunamis and wreak havoc on marine infrastructure.
-As a result, understanding the triggers and dynamics of submarine landslides can shed light on tsunami risk for coastal communities as well as threats to deep-water energy pipelines and undersea communication cables.
+These events interest scientists because in some cases the rapid movement of seafloor sediments and rocks can wreak havoc on marine infrastructure or create significant waves.
+As a result, understanding the triggers and dynamics of submarine landslides can help clarify threats to deep-water energy pipelines and undersea communication cables.
 Studying submerged landslides can even shed light on the past climate of Mars, where deposits from landslides analogous to those on Earth can hold clues about the presence of ice or water.